cityjson/cjseq/README.md

 ### Convert CityJSON to CityJSONSeq

-Convert a CityJSON file to a CityJSONSeq stream:
+The operator "cat" converts a CityJSON file to a CityJSONSeq stream:

 ```sh
 cjseq cat myfile.city.json > myfile.city.jsonl
 ```

-Alternatively, to use stdin:
+Alternatively, to use stdin as input:

 ```sh
 cat myfile.city.json | cjseq cat